 Exemplum regulam praecedit – show them, don’t just tell them!

 Our pedagogical philosophy is that people learn language best when they see real-life uses in context, not merely abstractions.
 We provide Latin instruction using actual authors and texts, drawn from 2300 years of the corpus.
-We cover a variety of great authors of the Latin corpus, including Cicero, Caesar, Vergil, Augustine, Beza, Thomas Aquinas, Erasmus, and Protestant Reformers.
+We cover a variety of great authors of the Latin corpus, including Cicero, Caesar, Vergil, Augustine, Thomas Aquinas, Erasmus, Theodore Beza, and other Protestant Reformers.

 Learn more about Dr. Noe here.